Judiciary of Spain: Courts of first instance

 The courts of first instance are the basic courts of civil jurisdiction assigned to judicial districts.
 They hear all cases not assigned to High Courts of Justice, and also act as courts of second instance (appeal) in relation to rulings by Justices of the Peace.
 Judges of first instance are usually responsible for the civil registry.

 Courts of inquiry

-Courts of inquiry are responsible for investigating all criminal cases in order for them to be judged by High Courts of Justice.
+Courts of inquiry are responsible for investigating all criminal cases in order for them to be judged by criminal courts.
 In the case of smaller districts, first instance and inquiry courts are usually unified under the responsibility of one judge.

 Criminal courts

 Judge less serious crimes and misdemeanor, as well as acting as second instance (appeal) courts for the courts of Justices of the Peace.
 They are assigned to every judicial district – a smaller division inside of a province which includes various municipalities –.

 Administrative courts

 Are responsible for all cases corresponding to appeals for national and autonomic bodies not assigned by the constitution to other courts as of the appeals to resolutions issued by municipal bodies.
 They are assigned to a province.